 Consequently, most people and businesses operate under Rule Utilitarianism.
 In Rule Utilitarianism, actions are judged by utility, but there are hard rules everyone must follow.

 For example, many companies operate under the guideline that they must never violate the law.
 Thus, any business practice is permissible if it is legal.

-Most company codes of conducts embody Rule Utilitarianism.
+Most company codes of conduct embody Rule Utilitarianism.
 However, many Rule Utilitarians regard impractical, unrealistic, or unenforceable rules as unbinding.
-For instance, many people do not view violating an unenforceable law; such as the prohibition of alcohol or marijuana, as wrong.
+For instance, many people do not view violating an unenforceable law, such as the prohibition of alcohol or marijuana, as wrong.

-Duty-Based Ethics stem from the belief that human beings have a moral duty to do good and avoid evil.
+Duty-Based Ethics stems from the belief that human beings have a moral duty to do good and avoid evil.

 Consequently, Duty-Based Ethics treats an action itself as right or wrong and often ignores the outcome.
 Thus, killing is always wrong, even if it is killing an enemy soldier or a terrorist could protect innocent life.

 Most people, however, accept there are limits to Deontological Ethics.
 A majority of Americans claim to be Christians and follow the Ten Commandments but accept the idea that their government has a moral right to kill the nation’s enemies.